benspector-mls/lessons/programming-in-javascript/README.md

 ![](https://homepages.uc.edu/~thomam/Intro_OOP_Text/Images/console%20app.png)

 To start, we'll write programs that use the console for input and output.
 These are called Command Line Interfaces (CLIs).
-These kinds of programs are still valuable for simple tasks like fliping a coin.
+These kinds of programs are still valuable for simple tasks like fliping a coin or rolling dice.

 Later on, you'll get the chance to use HTML, CSS, React, and other front-end tools to create Graphical User Interfaces (GUIs) that users can interact with on a website.
-We'll still have the console, but it will be used more for testing and debugging.
+We'll still have the console, but it will be used more for **testing** and **debugging**.

 ## The creativity of programming / a review of core coding concepts
 Program logic can be written in many different ways.
 This is what makes programming a *creative* endeavor.